webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Blood-Fever.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/ATTACK SKILL
+- Ability/Categories/Attack-Skill
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
 ---

 ## Blood Fever
 When you have no points in one or two Pools, you gain an asset to attacks or defense rolls (your choice).
 Enabler.